 Selecting a Contractor |

 Town staff are not able to recommend a contractor or provide a list of contractors.
 The following sources may be able to help you when selecting a contractor: Recommendations from family, friends and neighboursAn endorsement from someone you know and trust can help you make your decision.
 Consider a local companyLook for a company with an established business history in your community.
 Your local hardware store may be able to provide you with trusted local contractors.
-The Halton Hills Chamber of Commerce maintains a directory of member businesses here.
+The Halton Hills Chamber of Commerce maintains a directory of member businesses.
 The following resources can also help you select a contractor:

 |